Clay-6/PassMan/README.md

 Use `passman help` or `passman --help` to see the available commands,  or use `passman help <command>` or `passman <command> --help` to get help for a specific command

-If you get an error saying `No such file or directory`, manually create the file yourself.
-For example, create a default file with `touch $HOME/.passman.json`
+If you get an error saying `No such file or directory`, manually create the passwords file yourself.
+For example, create a defaultfile with `touch ~/.passman.json`

 ## Building from Source